-Madonna’s Nude Pics From 40 Years Ago Up For Auction, Original Photos, Negatives, & Copyrights Included
+Madonna’s Nude Pics From 40 Years Ago Up For Auction, Original Photos, Negatives, And Copyrights Included

 — news.com.au (@newscomauHQ) November 21, 2017

-Madonna’s nude pics that are up for auction in the website were taken before she even released her breakout single “Holiday” in 1983.
+Madonna’s nude pics that are up for auction on the website were taken before she even released her breakout single “Holiday” in 1983.
 Based on TMZ’s research, the images were legally captured as proven by the release form signed by Madonna Ciccone on May 19, 1977.

 According to TMZ, Gotta Have Rock and Roll were also the ones who previously tried to auction out Madonna’s underwear and a letter from Tupac.
-In July, the outlet reported about how the 59-year-old pop star took legal actions to prevent the other items from being auctioned in the website.
+In July, the outlet reported about how the 59-year-old pop star took legal actions to prevent the other items from being auctioned on the website.

 Based on the article’s most recent update, a New York City court ordered the two items to be removed from the website.
 A rep for Gotta Have Rock and Roll has since dubbed Madonna’s actions to be “baseless and meritless,” adding that it was done “to besmirch the good reputations of the auction house.”